Victor of Aveyron: Language

 Throughout the years Itard spent working with Victor, he made some gradual progress.
-Victor understood the meaning of actions and used what 20th-century writer Roger Shattuck describes as "action language", which Itard regarded as a kind of primitive form of communication.
+Victor understood the meaning of actions and used what 20th-century writer Roger Shattuck describes as "action language," which Itard regarded as a kind of primitive form of communication.
 However, Itard still could not get Victor to speak.
 He wondered why Victor would choose to remain silent when he had already proved that he was not, in fact, deaf.
 Victor also did not understand tones of voice.
-Itard proclaimed "Victor was the mental and psychological equivalent of someone born deaf-and-dumb.
+Itard proclaimed "Victor was the mental and psychological equivalent of someone born deaf and dumb.
 There would be little point in trying to teach him to speak by the normal means of repeating sounds if he didn't really hear them."

 Shattuck critiques Itard's process of education, wondering why he never attempted to teach Victor to use sign language.
 Regardless, today there are certain hypotheses that Shattuck applies to Victor.
 "One is that the Wild Boy, though born normal, developed a serious mental or psychological disturbance before his abandonment.
 Precocious schizophrenia, infantile psychosis, autism; a number of technical terms have been applied to his position.
-Several psychiatrists I have consulted favor this approach.
+Several psychiatrists I have consulted favour this approach.
 It provides both a motivation for abandonment and an explanation for his partial recovery under Itard's treatment."

 Victor died of pneumonia in Paris in 1828 in the home of Madame Guérin.